bhashithe/notes/Python.md

 #### Loading Aranged data

-If data is arranged in the following order, it can be loaded via the `ImageFolder` class
+If data is arranged in the following order, it can be loaded via the `torchvision.datasets.ImageFolder` class

 ```
 ./faces/xxx.jpg